circleci/circleci-docs/jekyll/_cci2/custom-images.md

 CMD [ "node" ]
 ```

 Both Dockerfiles use the same base image `buildpack-deps:jessie`.
-This is excellent becuase it is possible to combine them and install Python to get `awscli`.
+This is excellent because it is possible to combine them and install Python to get `awscli`.
-Remove the associated files before commiting the Docker image to install by using `apt`.
+Remove the associated files before committing the Docker image to install by using `apt`.
 It is possible to install everything and remove those files afterward, but do not run `apt-get update` more than once.
 Any custom repos are added beforehand.
 The Ruby image comes with git pre-installed so there's no reason to reinstall it.
 Finally, add sudo, python2.7, and postgresql-9.5 to the list installation list.
 Then, install yarn with npm.

 ```